metabase/metabase/docs/people-and-groups/managing.md

 User attributes are required for [data sandbox](../permissions/data-sandboxes.md) permissions.

+You can also employ user attributes to specify what database role Metabase should use when that person queries a database.
+Check out [impersonation access](../permissions/data.md#impersonation-access).

 ## Deactivating an account

 To deactivate someone's account, click on the three dots icon on the right of a person’s row and select **Deactivate** from the dropdown.
 Deactivating an account will mark it as inactive and prevent the user from logging in - but it _won’t_ delete that person's saved questions or dashboards.